TAJIKISTAN TOUR WITH THE TRAVEL CAMEL

 Before booking, ensure you are familiar with all the “Road Trip Information” below, especially accommodation, altitude, cultural immersion, food and road information.

 Please fill in the form to commence your preparations for one of the world’s greatest road trips!
-Please note that the 2017 is now closed – applications are now being received for the 2018 tour.
+Please note that the 2017 tour is now closed – applications are now being received for the 2018 tour.

 ROAD TRIP INFORMATION